ramparvathaneni1/pru-individual-in-class-app/README.md

 Update your index route to accept query parameters that will make fields filterable and searchable.

-Example: `/movies?title=titanic` would leverage the title query parameter and modify its SQL statement to return results where the title is equal to "titanic"
+Example: `/movies?title=minions` would leverage the title query parameter and modify its SQL statement to return results where the title is equal to "minions"

 ## Stretch Goal 2